TianZonglin/ImageFinder/README.md

 - `v0.5` Add the function of sub-directory view, support upper and lower view operations
 - `v0.6` Improve front-end operation steps
 - `v0.7` Add the judgment that the operation returns an exception
-- `v0.8` Add support for Gitee repo, the rules are the same as Github repo
+- `v0.8` Add support for Gitee repo, the rules are the same as Github repo (Stable version)
-- `v0.9` Stable version

 **Todo**